Victorian Alps - 4 day

 - Magnificent walking and sightseeing

-- Two-course dinners, lunches, continental breakfasts, fresh fruit, trail mix, tea/coffee and other non alcoholic beverages
+- Two-course dinners, lunches, continental breakfasts, fresh fruit, trail mix, tea/coffee and other non alcoholic beverages ( note: lunch and afternoon tea on the last day of the tour at guests' own expense)

 - Meals include 3 breakfasts, 3 lunches and 3 dinners